 - In a large bowl, toss together the arugula, spinach, orange segments, feta, pistachios, and mint.

-- Drizzle the salad some of the vinaigrette and gently toss to combine, taking care not to break up the feta.
+- Drizzle the salad with some of the vinaigrette and gently toss to combine, taking care not to break up the feta.
 Taste and add more dressing if desired.
 Divide among four plates and serve.
 Extra dressing can be stored in the refrigerator.